ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the second and third code cell of the IPython notebook.

 I used the pandas library to calculate summary statistics of the traffic signs data set: